Biological Resource Management

 Teaming with botanist Margriet Wetherwax (UC Berkeley) and others, Natural Investigations performs rare plant surveys for compliance with State and Federal Endangered Species Acts and local municipal ordinances and Habitat Conservation Plans.

-Natural Investigations performs nesting bird surveys where work is proposed that could disturb nesting birds to ensure compliance with applicable policies and regulations.
+Natural Investigations performs nesting bird surveys in advance of work that could disturb nesting birds.
+These surveys ensure compliance with applicable policies and regulations.

 Natural Investigations has been performing arborist services in the Northern California region since 2004.
 We specialize in a wide array of arborist services.

 Natural Investigations assists clients by designing mitigation measures that eliminate or minimize impacts to important species and habitats and ensure compliance.
 Our team of experts integrates biological data into the planning process to determine mitigation needs responsibly and within project time frames.

 Natural Investigations specializes in rare plant and animal surveys to inform ecological impact assessments.
 This includes surveys for endangered and special status species.
 We have established a solid reputation with regulatory agencies which helps ensure that our high quality work can be completed without delay.